subhadeep-123/Python-Google-Searcher/README.md

 # Python-Google-Searcher
 This tools uses python requests, bs4, sys and webbrowser.
 When a certain parameter is passed it will open first 5 links of the passed parameter in the default browser

+To change the no. of links you want to open, change the value

 How to use? <br />
 1.Open cmd <br />
 2.Open the directory where the tool is at <br />